cgaebel/NewLang/README.markdown

 C++'s references (as a replacement for pointers) do not exist.

+`restrict` pointers are allowed, with some heavy static checking to ensure coder sanity.

 ## Testing

 Tests are run as the final step in compilation.
 A failed test is equal to a